 Emmy award-winning journalist Harry Hairston joined NBC 10 in 2004.
-Before NBC10, Hairston was with WXYZ in Detroit, Michigan as an investigative reporter.
-Prior to that, he did double duty anchoring and investigative reporting at Viacom stations WKBD and WWJ in Detroit.
-Hairston also spent time as a news reporter and anchor at WTOG in Tampa, Florida, and was an anchor/reporter for WICU-TV in Erie, Pennsylvania.
+He was previously an investigative reporter with WXYZ in Detroit, Michigan.
+Prior to that, he did double duty anchoring and reporting at Viacom stations WKBD and WWJ, also in Detroit.
+Earlier in his career he was a reporter and anchor at WTOG in Tampa, Florida, and was an anchor/reporter for WICU in Erie, Pennsylvania.

-Other notable stories included elaborate internet romance scams and the uncovering of a ‘cell phone jammer’ travelling on Philadelphia commuter buses who was deliberately jamming other commuter’s phones.
+Some of Hairston’s other notable stories include elaborate internet romance scams and the uncovering of a ‘cell phone jammer’ travelling on Philadelphia commuter buses who was deliberately jamming other commuter’s phones.
 The story was picked up nationally by major networks and was reported on web sites The Daily Beast and Huffington Post.

 A native of Pittsburgh, Pennsylvania, Hairston holds a bachelor’s degree from Gannon College in Erie, Pennsylvania.
 He and his wife live in the Philadelphia area.